Facing revolt on healthcare bill, U.S. Senate Republicans delay vote

 Lawmakers are expected to leave town by Friday for their July 4 holiday break, which runs all next week.
 The Senate returns to work on July 10, the House on July 11.
 Lawmakers then have three weeks in session before their month-long August recess.

+(This story corrects Dow Jones industrial average's percent loss in 16th paragraph.)

-Additional reporting by Yasmeen Abulateb, Amanda Becker, Eric Walsh, Susan Heavey and Tim Ahmann
+Additional reporting by Yasmeen Abulateb, Amanda Becker, Eric Walsh, Susan Heavey and Tim Ahmann; Writing by John Whitesides and Frances Kerry; Editing by Leslie Adler